Codecademy/docs/content/language-agnostic/encyclopedia/what-is-an-error.md

 ---
+Title: "What is an Error?"
 Subjects:
-  - "What is an Error?"
+  - "Code Foundations"
+  - "Computer Science"
+  - "Web Development"
+  - "Data Science"
 Tags:
-  - "language-agnostic"
-  - "errors"
-  - "functions"
+  - "Errors"
-  - "debugging"
+  - "Debugging"
-  - "best practice"
+  - "Best Practices"
-Catalog Content:  # If listing multiple URLs, please put the most relevant one first
+Catalog Content:
   - "https://www.codecademy.com/courses/introduction-to-javascript/lessons/functions/exercises/parameters"
 ---

-# What is an Error?

 An error is a mistake that causes a program to perform in unexpected ways or to fail outright.
 The mistakes could be from the slip of a keyboard stroke - like mispelling a variable or from forgetting a closing bracket; or a misunderstanding of requirements - like using imperial units of measurement instead of metric.
 Understanding different types of errors and how to debug them are crucial towards becoming a productive programmer.

 ## Example